vadimkantorov/fastvideofeat/README.md

 # Notes

-For practical usage, software needs to be modified to save and read features in some binary format, because the overhead on that part is huge.
+For practical usage, software needs to be modified to save and read features in some binary format, because the overhead on text file reading/writing is huge.

+# License
+MIT